 We do not currently, nor currently intend to, operate manufacturing facilities for clinical or commercial production of our product candidates.
 We have no experience in drug formulation, and we lack the resources and the capabilities to manufacture our product candidates and potential products on a clinical or commercial scale.
 We do not intend to develop facilities for the manufacture of product candidates for clinical trials or commercial purposes in the foreseeable future.
 We currently rely on third-party manufacturers to produce the active pharmaceutical ingredient and final drug product for our clinical trials.
 We currently have only one supplier of active pharmaceutical ingredient.
 We manage such production with all our vendors on a purchase order basis in accordance with applicable master service and supply agreements.
 We do not have long-term agreements with any of these or any other third-party suppliers.
 To the extent we terminate our existing supplier arrangements in the future and seek to enter into arrangements with alternative suppliers, we might experience a delay in our ability to obtain adequate supply for our clinical trials and commercialization.
 We also do not have any current contractual relationships for the manufacture of commercial supplies of any of our product candidates if and when they are approved.
 Our third-party manufacturers have made only a limited number of lots of our product candidates to date and have not made any commercial lots.
 The manufacturing processes for our product candidates have never been tested at commercial scale, and the process validation requirement has not yet been satisfied for any product candidate.
-These manufacturing processes and the facilities of our third-party manufacturers will be subject to inspection and approval by the FDA before we can commerce the manufacture and sale of our product candidates, and thereafter on an ongoing basis.
-Some of our third-party manufacturers have never been inspected by the FDA and have not been through the FDA approv party manufacturers to pass such inspections and otherwise satisfactorily complete the FDA approval regimen with respect to our product candidates may result in regulatory actions such as the issuance of FDA Form 483 inspectional observations, warning letters or injunctions or the loss of operating licenses.
+These manufacturing processes and the facilities of our third-party manufacturers will be subject to inspection and approval by the FDA before we can commence the manufacture and sale of our product candidates, and thereafter on an ongoing basis.
+Some of our third-party manufacturers have never been inspected by the FDA and have not been through the FDA approval process for a commercial product.
+Some of our third-party manufacturers are subject to FDA inspection from time to time.
+Failure by these third-party manufacturers to pass such inspections and otherwise satisfactorily complete the FDA approval regimen with respect to our product candidates may result in regulatory actions such as the issuance of FDA Form 483 inspectional observations, warning letters or injunctions or the loss of operating licenses.
 Based on the severity of the regulatory action, our clinical or commercial supply of our product candidates could be interrupted or limited, which could have a material adverse effect on our business.